 Training and following your healthcare facility’s PPE procedure is critical.
 Check out Army Public Health’s best practices for using several types of Personal Protective Equipment. https://ephc.amedd.army.mil/HIPECatalog/viewItem.aspx?id=1798

 Veterinary Treatment Facilities are taking precautions to keep you and your pet safe during appointments.
 Find a Veterinary Treatment Facility near you by visiting: https://phc.amedd.army.mil/organization/Pages/Veterinary-Treatment-Facilities.aspx

 To download the video files for use on social media, right click on the video title and select "save target as..."

-These and additional COVID-19-related education materials are available for download and order from the
+Additional COVID-19-related and non-COVID-19 related products are available for download and order from the

 APHC Health Information Products e-Catalog.